Stuart Rabner: Government transparency

+Separation of Church and State

 In Freedom From Religion Foundation v.
 Morris County, at 232 N.J.
-543 (2018)] the Chief Justice authored a 2018 opinion that struck Morris County's award of $4.6 million in historic preservation grant funds to restore twelve churches.
+543 (2018) the Chief Justice authored a 2018 opinion that struck Morris County's award of $4.6 million in historic preservation grant funds to restore twelve churches.
 The Court held that the grants ran afoul of the State Constitution's Religious Aid Clause, which dates back to 1776 and bars the use of taxpayer funds to repair churches.
 The grants funded repairs of church buildings that housed regular worship services.
 The Court found that the application of the Religious Aid Clause in the case did not violate the First Amendment's Free Exercise Clause under current law, including the U.S. Supreme Court's recent decision in Trinity Lutheran Church of Columbia, Inc. v.
 Comer.

+Fairness in jury selection

+In State v.
+Edwin Andujar, issued in 2021, the Chief Justice wrote for a unanimous court on several issues relating to fairness in jury selection.
+The court first held that any party seeking to run a criminal history check on a prospective juror must present a reasonable basis for the request and obtain advance permission from the trial judge.
+The ruling also expanded existing law in concluding that the removal of a juror based on counsel's implicit or unconscious bias can violate a defendant's right to a fair trial in the same way that purposeful discrimination can.
+In addition, the opinion called for a Judicial Conference on Jury Selection to consider additional steps needed to root out discrimination in the way juries are selected.
+After the Conference, the Court enacted a new rule designed to reduce bias in the exercise of peremptory challenges in jury selection.

+Protections against unreasonable searches and seizures

+Also in 2021, the Supreme Court addressed a law that authorized police officers to stop and ticket motorists when a license plate frame "conceals or otherwise obscures" any marking on a license plate.
+In prior years, more than 100,000 drivers had been ticketed annually even if the markings on their plates were legible.
+To avoid serious constitutional concerns, the Chief Justice's opinion construed the statute narrowly to apply to situations when markings on a license plate cannot reasonably be identified.
+The decision also declined to follow the United States Supreme Court's ruling in Heien v.
+North Carolina, which held that a reasonable mistake of law could justify a stop under the Fourth Amendment, and noted that the New Jersey Constitution provides greater protection against unreasonable searches and seizures.